 - Jerusalem (Palestine)

-- Jerusalem declined after AD70 when it was destroyed by Rome – and Christianity’s focus shifter westward towards Rome.
+- Jerusalem declined after AD70 when it was destroyed by Rome – and Christianity’s focus shifted westward towards Rome.

 - Carthage (North Africa)